CactusDev/CactusBot/docs/setup.md

 To keep down spam, you may wish to cache the followers, this can be done by changing the config setting to `True` `CACHE_FOLLOWS = True`
+Aditionally if you wish to only cache the users for a set time, you can change `CACHE_FOLLOWS_TIME` to a time in minutes.
+If left at 0, the users will be cached FOREVER (Mwahaha).

 # Control